 What is a narrative CV?

 Whilst different funders will use their own templates, a narrative CV is essentially a CV format in an application that prompts written descriptions of contributions and achievements that reflect a broad range of skills and experiences.
 This is a change from metrics-based CVs that are primarily publication lists with employment and education history with little context.

-UKRI, the parent organisation of the UK Research Councils, has defined four core modules of their narrative CV model and they are piloting it in funds across the Councils.
-Applications to UKRI funds that use the Resume for Research & Innovation (R4RI) CV model might be asked to demonstrate experience or skills relating to any of the below modules/themes.
+UKRI, the parent organisation of the UK Research Councils, has defined four core modules of their narrative CV model and are piloting it in funds across the Councils.
+Applications to UKRI funds that use the Resume for Research & Innovation (R4RI) CV model might be asked to demonstrate experience or skills relating to any of the modules or themes below.

 Is there any advice for writing a narrative CV?